collingiometti/frostburn/README.md

-# Fireburn - CodeDay 2022
+# frostburn - CodeDay 2022

 This game was made during CodeDay 2022 within a 24 hour period by us two.